 SEATING CAPACITY - 2,780 (2,300 seats and 480 standing room)

 The Q Centre is the second-largest arena on Vancouver Island.
 It is home to the Victoria Grizzlies of the British Columbia Hockey League (BCHL), Westshore Wolves of the Vancouver Island Junior Hockey League and Victoria Shamrocks of the Western Lacrosse Association.

 The original proposal had the Q Centre attached to the Juan de Fuca Arena.
 This $12.8 million project was contingent on West Shore residents approving the new arena in a 2002 municipal referendum.
 Plans had to be revised when Metchosin voters turned it down.
 West Shore Parks and Recreation then proceeded with a less expensive $10.8 million project backed by the municipalities that voted for the arena - Colwood, Langford, and the Highlands.
 To save on construction costs, they abandoned plans to build it next to Juan de Fuca Arena.
 Instead, they moved the location to a nearby site occupied by an outdoor lacrosse box, across from the Juan de Fuca golf course.

 The Q Centre opened on February 13, 2004, with a game between the Cowichan Valley Capitals and the Victoria Salsa.
 The Capitals defeated the Salsa 5-1, with Cowichan’s Kris Boyce scoring the first-ever goal at the Q Centre.
-The arena was called Bear Mountain Arena when it first opened and renamed the Q Centre in 2014 after radio station 100.3 The Q bought the naming rights.
+The arena was originally called Bear Mountain Arena and renamed the Q Centre in 2014 after radio station 100.3 The Q.